 José García Segura

 Jose is a software engineer who has worked mostly in geospatial software development, both with proprietary and open source software solutions.
 He started working at GeoCat in 2009, where he is involved in software development for several projects using GeoNetwork opensource and GeoCat Bridge.
-Jose is a core committer on GeoNetwork opensource.
+He is a core committer on GeoNetwork opensource.
 In his spare time he likes watching movies while enjoying a nice Belgium beer.

 Juan Luís Rodríguez Ponce

 He has been working with open source technologies since he started studying at the university.
-At work, he has been developing GIS related projects since about 2006.
+In the meantime, he has been developing GIS related projects since about 2006 at work.
 MapServer, GeoServer, routing engines, PostGIS, …